pramnora/qb64/README.md

 * LINKS: Where you can both find/download a FREE copy of QB64; as well as, various online resources to QB64 programming tutorials.
 * PICS: Included are some actual QB64 screenshot printouts...; so you can actually get to see what the QB64 IDE/Integrated Development Environment looks like.

-**NOTE:** All resources which you see here...including program code/screenshot printouts/this ReadMe document explanatory page were created by me: Paul Ramnora.
+**NOTE:** All resources which you see here...including program code/screenshot printouts/this ReadMe document explanatory page were created by me, alone; and, without any outside help from others.

 -----